plan4planet/plan4planet.github.io/README.md

 - Charles Dawson, Emerald AI
 - Jeremy Frank, NASA Ames Research Center
 - Alice Lépissier, Green Finance AI
-- J. Pablo Ortiz-Partida, Union of Concerned Scientist
+- J. Pablo Ortiz-Partida, Union of Concerned Scientists
 - Amy Quarkume, Howard University
 - Jonathan Stock, NASA Ames Research Center

 ## Tentative Schedule
 _(subject to change)_
-Each session will include invited speakers, short talks from authors of submitted papers, and Q&A, ending with facilitated small-group discussions with shareouts.
+Each session will include invited speakers, short talks by authors of submitted papers, and Q&A, and will end with facilitated small-group discussions with share-outs.

 - Day 1, Morning: Planning For Climate Understanding
   - *Discussion questions: How can planning research help improve the scope, scale, and cost of climate data to support climate modeling and environmental monitoring?
 How can planning research leverage recent advances in ML-based climate models?*
 - Day 1, Afternoon: Planning for Climate Mitigation
   - *Discussion questions: Are there opportunities to plan research to transfer to relatively understudied areas, for instance, by applying multi-agent coordination methods from robotics to industrial process control?
-What engagement between researchers, industry, funding agencies, and policymakers can support a productive research agenda in this area?
-What role can multi-agent coordination, mechanism design, and planning research play in the economic and policy dimensions of mitigation — including carbon markets, emissions trading scheme design, corporate carbon accounting, and the equitable phase-out of fossil fuel infrastructure?*
+What forms of engagement among researchers, industry, funding agencies, and policymakers can support a productive research agenda in this area?
+What role can research on multi-agent coordination, mechanism design, and planning play in the economic and policy dimensions of mitigation — including carbon markets, emissions trading scheme design, corporate carbon accounting, and the equitable phase-out of fossil fuel infrastructure?*
 - Day 2, Morning: Planning for Climate Adaptation
   - *Discussion questions: Are there directions for foundational planning research that can support adaptation?
 How can the planning community help translate research into accessible tools for communities and policymakers dealing with climate adaptation?
 What role does planning play in institutional decision-making under climate uncertainty --- including resilient infrastructure siting, managed retreat, resource allocation in stressed water and food systems, and equitable disaster recovery?*
 - Day 2, Afternoon: Building AI x Climate Research Communities